 An official ballot given to non-standard voters.
-Provisional ballots cannot be cast using the Verity Scan devices.
+Provisional ballots must be cast inside an envelope for additional processing and cannot be cast using the Verity Scan devices at the Vote Centers.
 Voters can track the status of their Provisional Ballot by visiting ocvote.gov/provisional.